alt

 Accessible via the UConn Blue Line - bus stop is across the street from the pantry

-A few designated parking spots are available for visitors to the pantry.
+A few designated parking spots are available for the pantry.

 Don't forget to bring your UConn ID.
 The pantry has a limited supply of bags.
 Please bring a reusable grocery bag with you.
 Thank you!